dlsyaim/test-1/README.md

 # test
-Move the logs to a time-named folder
+Move logs to a time-named folder.